FAA Rules

 - FAA Drone Zone -- Register your device, required for all drones over 0.55 pounds/249 grams.

-- RemoteID -- a device that broadcasts an ID using Bluetooth long range protocols.
+- RemoteID -- a device that broadcasts an ID using Bluetooth long range protocols, required for all drones over 0.55 pounds/249 grams.

-- ADS-B -- This is not required for recreational drone flying, but allows more advanced use cases such as collision avoidance.
+- ADS-B -- Broadcasting ADS-B is not allowed for drones, but receiving information from manned aircraft allows collision avoidance.

-- LAANC -- automated temporary permits for class B/C/D/E airspaces through free apps for iOS/Android.
+- LAANC -- automated temporary permits for class B/C/D/E airspace through free apps for iOS/Android.

 TRUST Compliance